- Mitre Peak

 Austrian, Julius Haast, first explored the Franz Josef Glacier in 1865, and named it after the then Austrian emperor.
 There's no need to follow in his footsteps though as you can enjoy superb views on a helicopter flight over the Franz Josef and Fox Glaciers.

 Look forward to breathtaking alpine scenery on a unique flight encompassing the Aoraki Mount Cook and Westland Tai Poutini National Parks, traversing 200 kilometres of New Zealand's most beautiful and spectacular scenery.
 Highlights include Aoraki Mount Cook, Mount Tasman and all of New Zealand's highest peaks plus the famous Tasman, Franz Josef and Fox Glaciers.
 From the turquoise glacial lakes and valleys of the east to the lush rainforest and coastal plains of Westland you can look forward to seeing all the sights from your guaranteed window seat, with wings above ensuring an unobstructed view below.

 Please note: this optional excursion may not be available if weather conditions are not suitable for flying.

 Optional on 24 nights itinerary

 Auckland, New Zealand

-Spend two nights before the start of your tour at the Rendezvous Grand Hotel (3Q) in Auckland, where you main holiday begins.
-Relax after your flight and begin to discover that superb New Zealand hospitality.
+Spend an additional two nights before the start of your tour at the 4-star Rydges Auckland Hotel in Auckland.
 Your stay is on a bed and breakfast basis.